5 key contact center AI features and their benefits What is an abandoned call?

 The first step in answering this question is determining who decides when resolution has happened: the customer, the organization or both.
 The organization must also establish criteria for a resolved call, which varies based on its industry and business.

 Usually, some measurement of the customer's behavior is used to determine whether a call is resolved.
-For example, if a customer does not call back within 30 days to ask a follow-up question, the call may be considered resolved.
+For example, if a customer does not call back within 30 days to ask a follow-up question, the call might be considered resolved.
 In other cases, a post-call customer feedback survey is used.

 How is FCR measured?

 Even when the criteria for success are defined, it can be difficult to track and measure that criteria across all CX channels.
-For example, chat and email contacts in addition to phone contacts may have an effect on whether FCR was achieved.
+For example, chat and email contacts in addition to phone contacts might have an effect on whether FCR was achieved.

 How to improve FCR

-• evaluate its existing FCR strategy;
+• Evaluate its existing FCR strategy.

-• determine what needs to be improved;
+• Determine what needs to be improved.

-• develop achievable goals to address deficiencies in the existing FCR strategy;
+• Develop achievable goals to address deficiencies in the existing FCR strategy.

-There are several steps a company can take to continually measure FCR metrics and improve upon them, including the following:
+There are several steps a company can take to continually measure FCR metrics and improve upon them, including the following.

 Add a customer service portal.
 A portal helps customer service team members with tracking and documentation.
 Implementing integrated CRM software to track tickets, calls and emails is easier than manually tracking them.